okraskat/okraskat.github.io/_posts/2019-05-28-thoughts-about-recruitment.markdown

 DO NOT FORCE CANDIDATE TO LIVE CODING DURING INTERVIEW ON COMPUTER HE NEVER HAD CHANCE TO WORK ON

 Let's go to the things which I liked in some interviews.
-Some companies have recruitment tasks to solve them in home.
+Some companies have recruitment tasks to solve them at home.
 I think that is fair and square.
 Company wants to see how candidate solves this task, but candidate can work on computer he knows, he has time to think about project.
 He can make some research about open source tools which can help him.
 Recently I wrote 3 interview programs, but only one company checked my code in details, they even measured test code coverage!
 They also had some questions, about decisions which I made in project.
 I think that this type of discussion can be inspirational for both sides.
 So the third thought is:

-ASK ABOUT SOLVING CODING TASKS IN HOME, NOT DURING INTERVIEW
+ASK ABOUT SOLVING CODING TASKS AT HOME, NOT DURING INTERVIEW

 Another practice which I never met but I liked from the first time, is to show candidate his future office, his desk and tools.
 It's also great opportunity to meet future teammates.
 The fourth thought is: